 Clearly His Royal Highness, reportedly dazed and distressed after the car crash last Thursday afternoon, was eager to get behind the wheel again and prove to himself, if to no one else, that he has not lost his nerve or his ability to drive.
 He has been a keen motorist for eighty years.
 It’s not easy to change the habits of a lifetime.

 And it’s not easy growing old.
-Two years ago, he retired from public duties and his life since has become increasingly circumscribed.
+Three years ago, he retired from public duties and his life since has become increasingly circumscribed.
 Given his great age, many of his closest friends and associates have died.
-(One of his favourites, the Duchess of Abercorn, passed away just before Christmas, aged only 72.)
+(One of his favourites, the Duchess of Abercorn, passed away just before Christmas 2018, aged only 72.)

 He used to manage the Sandringham Estate, where he spends much of his time, but last year he handed over the reins to Prince Charles – who is already making ‘changes’ there and the father may not approve of all the ‘improvements’ the son has in mind.